BCDA-APS/use_bluesky/python_installation/environment.md

 We'll add a `pinned` file to our conda environment to maintain that rule for us during updates.

 First, we must learn where to place the file.
-The list of available conda environments provides the directory path for each.
+The list of available conda environmentsprovides the directory path for each.

 ```
 snow% conda env list
 # conda environments:
 #
 base                  *  /APSshare/anaconda/x86_64
-bluesky                  /home/beams/S8IDIUSER/.conda/envs/bluesky
+bluesky                  /home/USERNAME/.conda/envs/bluesky
-                         /home/beams10/8IDIUSER/xicam2_py_VE
+                         /home/USERNAME/xicam2_py_VE
 ```

 The file must go in our environment's directory, at `./conda-meta/pinned`

 ```
-touch /home/beams/S8IDIUSER/.conda/envs/bluesky/conda-meta/pinned
+touch /home/USERNAME/.conda/envs/bluesky/conda-meta/pinned
 # edit that file adding just this next line
 tornado<5
 ```